 - Environmental protection: Choosing energy-efficient products and simple energy-saving practices reduces the amount of carbon pollution.
 If just 1 in 10 households bought heating and cooling equipment that had earned the ENERGY STAR label, we would prevent 13 billion pounds of greenhouse gas emissions—equal to the emissions of 1.2 million cars—every year.*

-If your HVAC equipment is more than 10 years old or no longer keeping your house comfortable, it’s time to explore upgrading to one of these ENERGY STAR certified options:
+If your HVAC equipment is more than 5 years old, consider getting an HVAC Tune-up to help optimize your system, available at no additional cost!
+If your equipment is more than 10 years old, it's time to to learn more about how to select an HVAC contractor and explore upgrading to one of these ENERGY STAR certified options:

 ENERGY STAR Certified Air Conditioners